-NUMERICAL APPROXIMATION OF A PARABOLIC PROBLEM WITH A NONLINEAR BOUNDARY CONDITION IN SEVERAL SPACE DIMENSIONS G. Acosta Department of Mathematics FCEyN, Universidad de Buenos Aires 1428 Buenos Aires, Argentina J. FERNÁNDEZ BONDER Department of Mathematics FCEyN, Universidad de Buenos Aires 1428 Buenos Aires, Argentina P. Groisman Department of Mathematics FCEyN, Universidad de Buenos Aires 1428 Buenos Aires, Argentina J.D.
-Rossi Department of Mathematics FCEyN, Universidad de Buenos Aires 1428 Buenos Aires, Argentina (Communicated by Jerry Bona) ABSTRACT.
-In this paper we study the asymptotic behavior of a semidiscrete numerical approximation for the heat equation, $u_t = \Delta u$ , in a bounded smooth domain with a nonlinear flux boundary condition, $\frac{\partial u}{\partial \eta} = u^p$ .
-We focus in the behavior of blowing up solutions.
-We prove that every numerical solution blows up in finite time if and only if p>1 and that the numerical blow-up time converges to the continuous one as the mesh parameter goes to zero.
-Also we show that the blow-up rate for the numerical scheme is different from the continuous one.
-Nevertheless we find that the blow-up set for the numerical approximations is contained in a small neighborhood of the blow-up set of the continuous problem when the mesh parameter is small enough.
-1. Introduction.
-In this paper we study the asymptotic behavior of a semidiscrete approximation of the following parabolic problem, $$u_t = \Delta u, \quad \text{in } \Omega \times (0, T),$$
+NUMERICAL APPROXIMATION OF A PARABOLIC PROBLEM WITH A NONLINEAR BOUNDARY CONDITION IN SEVERAL SPACE DIMENSIONS § G. ACOSTA, J. FERNÁNDEZ BONDER, P. GROISMAN, AND J.D.
+ROSSI ABSTRACT.
+In this paper we study the asymptotic behaviour of a semidiscrete numerical approximation for the heat equation, $u_t = \Delta u$ , in a bounded smooth domain, with a nonlinear flux boundary condition at the boundary, $\frac{\partial u}{\partial \eta} = u^p$ .
+We focus in the behaviour of blowing up solutions.
+First we prove that every numerical solution blows up in finite time if and only if p > 1 and that the numerical blow-up time converges to the continuous one as the mesh parameter goes to zero.
+Next, we show that the blow-up rate for the numerical scheme is different from the continuous one.
+Nevertheless we find that the blow-up set for the numerical approximations it is contained in a neighborhood of the blow-up set of the continuous problem, when the mesh parameter is small enough.
+1. INTRODUCTION.